isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 For travellers who are not yet in Singapore or for request that the SDF is unable to facilitate, e.g. caregiver support, SDF opt-out, travellers may wish to refer to [this page](https://go.gov.sg/shnhotelneeds) for more details.
 Travellers may also contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice

-#### 8. I am eligible to opt-out of my Stay-Home Notice Dedicated Facility (SDF), but I am unable to serve my Stay-Home Notice (SHN) at my earlier declared SHN accommodation.
-What should I do?
+#### 8. I previously received approval to serve my SHN at my own place of residence instead of at an SHN Dedicated Facility.
+However, I discovered I am unable to serve my Stay-Home Notice (SHN) at my earlier declared SHN accommodation.
+What should i do?

 Travellers who encounter difficulties serving their SHNs at their declared SHN accommodation may refer to this [page](https://go.gov.sg/shnhotelneeds) for more details, or contact the SafeTravel Enquiries helpline at **6812 5555** for assistance and advice.